AndersenLab/CodeClub/2014-06-13/GitCheatSheet.md

 # Andersen Lab git/GitHub Cheat Sheet

-## Some markdown basics before we get started:

-# This is a level 1 header

-## This is a level 2 header

-Level 2 headers are underlined with this particular stylesheet.

-### This is a level 3 header

-#### And so on...

-You can make things bold like **this** or italic like *this*.

-You can make things look code-y like `this`.

-Unordered lists:

-- can
-- be
-- made
-- like
-- this

-Ordered lists:

-1. can
-2. be
-3. made
-4. like
-5. this

-# Begin Cheat Sheet Here:

-## `git status`
+## `git init`

-Displays file modification and staging events since last commit.
-# 'git status’ : verbose output
-# 'git status -s’ : shortened output
-Label 'A': file added to staging area
-Label 'AM': file modified after being added to staging area Leabl 'D': file deleted after last commit
+Initialize a git repository in the current directory.
+If you are not cloning a repository, this must be done first.

-## `git clone url`
+## `git clone [url]`

-## ``Git Pull``
-``Git Pull`` is used to pull the most recent changes from a remote git repository.

-Clone a repository into a new directory (Copy repo from GitHub onto your computer in current directory)
+Clone a repository into a new directory (copy repo from GitHub or other remote site onto your computer in current directory).
+The url must end in `.git`.

+## `git pull [remote] [branch]`
+Pulling is used to pull the most recent changes from a remote git repository.
+The remote and branch options are not required if the repository has only one remote and one branch.

 ## `git log`

-`git log` is used to display the history of commits in a specific repository. `git log --oneline` gives the same information in a simpler one line version.
+Used to display the history of commits in a specific repository. `git log --oneline` gives the same information in a simpler one line version. `git log --graph will print a prettified version of the log with branches and merges mapped out.

+## `git add [file]`
+Adds files to the staging area before they are committed.

+## `git commit -m "Some message here"`
+Commits the file(s)

+## `git push [remote] [branch]`
+Pushes all commits to the remote repository.
+GitHub is usually known as "origin".

-## `git init`
+## `git remote add [name] [url]`

-Initialize a directory for git **This mistake was added on purpose**
+Adds a remote repository (i.e. a GitHub repository) to those tracked by the local git repository.

+# Basic Workflow

+Computer 1:
+init --> add --> commit --> push

+Computer 2:

+pull --> add --> commit --> push